 Access Control Object MUST be instantiated by the LWM2M Client under two circumstances:

-during Bootstrap for specifying which Server is authorized to instantiate (Create operation) which Object.
+During Bootstrap for specifying which Server is authorized to instantiate (Create operation) which Object.

-when a LWM2M Server sends “Create operation”.
+When a LWM2M Server sends “Create operation”.

 Bootstrap case

 During Bootstrap, for each Object supported by the LWM2M Client, an Access Control Object Instance per Object SHOULD be created by the LWM2M Client.
 This Access Control Object Instance MUST be managed via the Bootstrap Interface only.
 The Resources value of the Access Control Object MUST be set as follows: